healeycodes/healeycodes.com/posts/making-python-less-random.md

 random.randint = lambda a, b: a
 ```

-However, I found an imported third-party library was also calling `random` functions.
-The library's code wasn't well-structured (e.g., importing modules inside functions).
-I couldn't mock the call sites without altering the dependency locally.

-At this point, I should have pulled the code I was using out of that library, and refactored my game so that all sources of randomness came from some kind of pseudorandom generator function.
+However, I found a third-party library was also calling `random` functions.
+At this point, I should have pulled the code I was using out of that library, and refactored my game so that all sources of randomness came from some kind of pseudorandom generator function (e.g., [random.Random](https://docs.python.org/3/library/random.html#random.Random)).
 This way, I could provide fixed seeds for deterministic debugging.
+Or, a quicker method would be to use [unittest.mock.patch](https://docs.python.org/3/library/unittest.mock.html#unittest.mock.patch) to alter the library's `random` import.

-Instead, I took a detour to catch and modify syscalls to `getrandom`.
+Instead, I thought about the different ways to alter the functionality here _without making any code changes_, and took a detour to catch and modify syscalls to `getrandom`.

 ## Where Does Python's Randomness Come From?